MostlyAdequate/mostly-adequate-guide-fr/ch8.md

 }
 ```

+`Left` et `Right` sont deux sous-classes d'un type plus abstrait que nous appelons `Either`.

-`Left` and `Right` are two subclasses of an abstract type we call `Either`.
+are two subclasses of an abstract type we call `Either`.
 I've skipped the ceremony of creating the `Either` superclass as we won't ever use it, but it's good to be aware.
 Now then, there's nothing new here besides the two types.
 Let's see how they act:

 ```js
 Right.of("rain").map(function(str){ return "b"+str; });